Ambush: History

-The use of ambush tactics by early people dates as far back as two million years when anthropologists have recently suggested that ambush techniques were used to hunt large game.
+The use of ambush tactics by early people dates as far back as two million years, when anthropologists have recently suggested that ambush techniques were used to hunt large game.

-One example from ancient times is the Battle of the Trebia River.
-Hannibal encamped within striking distance of the Romans with the Trebia River between them, and placed a strong force of cavalry and infantry in concealment, near the battle zone.
-He had noticed, says Polybius, a "place between the two camps, flat indeed and treeless, but well adapted for an ambuscade, as it was traversed by a water-course with steep banks, densely overgrown with brambles and other thorny plants, and here he proposed to lay a stratagem to surprise the enemy".
-When the Roman infantry became entangled in combat with his army, the hidden ambush force attacked the Roman infantry in the rear.
-The result was slaughter and defeat for the Romans.
-Nevertheless, the battle also displays the effects of good tactical discipline on the part of the ambushed force.
-Although most of the legions were lost, about 10,000 Romans cut their way through to safety, maintaining unit cohesion.
-This ability to maintain discipline and break out or maneuver away from a kill zone is a hallmark of good troops and training in any ambush situation.
+One example is the Battle of the Trebia River, where Hannibal encamped within striking distance of the Romans with the Trebia River between them, and placed a strong force of cavalry and infantry in concealment, near the battle zone.
+While the Roman infantry became entangled in combat with his main army, the hidden force attacked the Roman infantry in the rear, leading to the Roman defeat.

 Ambushes were widely used by the Lusitanians, in particular by their chieftain Viriathus.
-Their usual tactic, called concursare, involved repeatedly charging and retreating, forcing the enemy to eventually give them chase, to set up ambushes in difficult terrain where allied forces would be awaiting.
-In his first victory, he eluded the siege of Roman praetor Gaius Vetilius and attracted him to a narrow pass next to the Barbesuda river, where he destroyed his army and killed the praetor.
+Their usual tactic, called concursare, involved repeatedly charging and retreating, forcing the enemy to eventually give them chase, to set up ambushes in difficult terrain where allied forces would be waiting.
+In his first victory, he eluded the siege of Roman praetor Gaius Vetilius and attracted him to a narrow pass next to the Barbesuda river, where he destroyed Gaius Vetilius's army and killed the praetor.
 Viriathus's ability to turn chases into ambushes would grant him victories over a number of Roman generals.

 Another Lusitanian ambush was performed by Curius and Apuleius on Roman general Quintus Fabius Maximus Servilianus, who led a numerically superior army complete with war elephants and Numidian cavalry.
 The ambush allowed Curius and Apuleius to steal Servilianus's loot train.
 However, a tactic error in their retreat led to the Romans retaking the train and putting the Lusitanians to flight.
 Viriathus later defeated Servilianus with a surprise attack.